manticoresoftware/manticoresearch/docs/getting-started/indexes.rst

 Replication and cluster
 ~~~~~~~~~~~~~~~~~~~~~~~

-Replication to work needs these additional options at daemon section of config:
+To use replication define one :ref:`listen <listen>` address and port for SphinxAPI protocol and one :ref:`listen <listen>` for
-:ref:`listen <listen>` API and replication with external IP and :ref:`data_dir <data_dir>`
+replication address and port range in the config.
+Define :ref:`data_dir <data_dir>` folder for incoming indexes.

 .. code-block::  none